0XMohomiester/0XMohamed/Windows.md

 ![Screen Shot 2021-06-16 at 8 42 43 PM](https://user-images.githubusercontent.com/47929033/125172089-dc868400-e1b7-11eb-95f6-b307518afbd7.png)

 10) At what date did the compromise take place?

 Answer format: MM/DD/YYYY

- Answer is 03/02/2019 By opening Task schedular and go to Gameover Task and see The Action tab … we find:
+Answer is `03/02/2019` By opening Task schedular and go to Gameover Task and see The Action tab … we
+find:

 ![Screen Shot 2021-06-16 at 9 07 20 PM](https://user-images.githubusercontent.com/47929033/125172119-00e26080-e1b8-11eb-83eb-2699f2181656.png)

- That a program called “mimi.exe” stored in TMP directory and it start every 5 minutes And redirect to save the output in o.txt in the same directory... the content of file:
+That a program called `mimi.exe` stored in TMP directory and it start every 5 minutes

+And redirect to save the output in o.txt in the same directory... the content of file:

 ![Screen Shot 2021-06-16 at 9 20 26 PM](https://user-images.githubusercontent.com/47929033/125172157-5454ae80-e1b8-11eb-8150-cd228327be75.png)

 As you can see which used tool called `mimkatz` is used for capturing windows password

 11) At what time did Windows first assign special privileges to a new logon?

 Answer format: MM/DD/YYYY HH:MM:SS AM/PM

- Answer is 03/02/2019 4:04:49 PM... by opening event viewer and go to windows logs and to security tab and scroll down to see 03/02/2019 … Just like the Photo Below:
+Answer is `03/02/2019 4:04:49 PM` ... by opening event viewer and go to windows logs and to security

+tab and scroll down to see 03/02/2019 … Just like the Photo Below:

 ![Screen Shot 2021-06-14 at 7 45 19 PM](https://user-images.githubusercontent.com/47929033/125172191-91b93c00-e1b8-11eb-90a1-928d3368ecc9.png)

 12) What tool was used to get Windows passwords?

- Answer is Mimikatz
+Answer is `Mimikatz`

 13) What was the attackers external control and command servers IP?

- Answer is 76.32.97.132 … By asking google I find that the windows host file used for maps the server and hostnames and ip addresses that stored in “C:\Windows\system32\drivers\etc\hosts … content of hosts file:
+Answer is `76.32.97.132` … By asking google I find that the windows host file used for maps the server

+and hostnames and ip addresses that stored in “C:\Windows\system32\drivers\etc\hosts … content of

+hosts file:

 ![Screen Shot 2021-06-14 at 7 20 51 PM](https://user-images.githubusercontent.com/47929033/125172236-cfb66000-e1b8-11eb-93fb-01a6e0882006.png)

 14) What was the extension name of the shell uploaded via the servers website?

- Answer is .jsp  … by asking google I find Microsoft uses IIs (internet information services) As a default web browser on the windows. and inetpub is the default folder situated under “C:\Inetpub”.... we can go to the directory and go to “wwwroot” is a folder it contains a  webserver content … Just Like the photo Below:
+Answer is `.jsp`  … by asking google I find Microsoft uses IIs (internet information services)

+As a default web browser on the windows. and inetpub is the default folder situated under

+`C:\Inetpub`.... we can go to the directory and go to “wwwroot” is a folder it contains a  webserver

+content … Just Like the photo Below:

 ![Screen Shot 2021-06-14 at 7 28 05 PM](https://user-images.githubusercontent.com/47929033/125172256-ed83c500-e1b8-11eb-9dce-c8ec5f8ce713.png)

 15) What was the last port the attacker opened?

- Answer is 1337 … by opening firewall inbound role and see the rules:
+Answer is `1337` … by using  firewall inbound role and see the rules:

 ![Screen Shot 2021-06-14 at 7 24 17 PM](https://user-images.githubusercontent.com/47929033/125172285-1dcb6380-e1b9-11eb-9efd-fbd427f06021.png)

 16) Check for DNS poisoning, what site was tar

- Answer is google.com … we can see in the photo below:
+Answer is `google.com` .. we can see in the photo below:

 ![Screen Shot 2021-06-14 at 7 20 51 PM](https://user-images.githubusercontent.com/47929033/125172335-7d297380-e1b9-11eb-8d0f-75e6c2727ed3.png)